 CBT Therapy for Anxiety

-What is Anxiety?
+What is CBT Therapy for Anxiety?

-However, when anxiety feels ongoing, overwhelming and distressing to the extent that it is preventing us from doing the things in life that matter the most to us, then it might be time to seek support from a therapist.
+CBT is an effective therapy for anxiety.
+It is completely normal to feel anxious from time to time.
+However, when anxiety feels ongoing, overwhelming and distressing to the extent that it is preventing you from doing the things in life that matter the most to you, then it might be time to seek support from a therapist.

 Generalized Anxiety disorder involves ‘persistent and excessive worry’ about a number of events or activities (e.g. finances, work, school, family) to the extent that it affects our daily activities.